dux/tic-tac-toe/README.md

 No usage of any pre-processors as SASS or CoffeeScript or TypeScript.

+That is the reason JS in public/js

 ## OR backend DB mapper

-DataMaper, easier to get it working in Sinatra then AR
+DataMaper, cleaner to get it working in Sinatra then AR

 ## Install